jameslegg/sabnzbd/README.md

     {
       name "Base",
-      description "All of your systems are belong to me", "run_list": [
+      description "All of your systems are belong to Chef", "run_list": [
         "recipe[sabnzbd]"
       ]
     }

-If you want to add it to a Role that is also an option :-)

 Whatever node['sabnzbd']['git_ref'] looks like will be installed on the node.
 By default this is the latest stable release.
 If you want to track the 'develop' branch, or even a specific tag, then you can substitute that in and achieve the desired effect.